Religious Liberty is Neither

 The Samaritan woman said to Jesus, “How is it that you, a Jew, ask a drink of me, a woman of Samaria?” – John 4:9 (NRSV)

-This week we celebrate freedom, remembering those who fought and continue to fight for liberty and justice for all.
+This week we celebrated freedom, remembering those who fought and continue to fight for liberty and justice for all.
 That’s why I’m deeply concerned about so-called “religious liberty.”

 To me, “religious liberty” is bigotry masquerading as religion, specifically targeting the LGBTQ community.
 It goes like this: “I disagree with who you are, even though your identity poses no actual threat to me or to anyone; I claim religion as my excuse for not treating you as an equal.”